 Having served as veterinarian for K-9 police units in Belleville, Cahokia, Caseyville, Sauget, and Swansea, he is often sought by the handlers and professional partners of working dogs.
 Dr. Lashley donated a bulletproof vest to the Village of Sauget for one of Illinois’ top performing K-9 officers and provided complimentary care to a local search-and-rescue dog who gave his life to the rescue and recovery acts following the September 11, 2001 attacks at the World Trade Center in New York City.

-Dr. Lashley is a 1967 graduate of the University of Illinois, College of Veterinary Medicine where he was one of the first veterinarians in the United States to learn and perform a Femoral Head Ostectomy - a surgical procedure that removes the femoral head and neck from the femur to alleviate hip pain — saving the lives of many large breed dogs who had heretofore been put to sleep when suffering from hip dysplasia.
+A 1967 graduate of the University of Illinois, College of Veterinary Medicine, Dr. Lashley was one of the first veterinarians in the United States to learn and perform a Femoral Head Ostectomy - a surgical procedure that removes the femoral head and neck from the femur to alleviate hip pain.
+This procedure has saved the lives of many large breed dogs who suffer from hip dysplasia.